Do you need a mortgage broker?

 What is a mortgage adviser or mortgage broker?

-A mortgage broker can be an independent professional or work for a company.
+A mortgage adviser or broker can be an independent broker, an independent mortgage broker, or work for a company.
 Your broker will arrange a mortgage between you and a lender, whether you’re buying a new property, remortgaging your existing home, or are a first-time buyer.

 They work with you to understand your mortgage needs and personal situation and will explain the different types of mortgages available.
 A mortgage adviser will help you choose the right mortgage for you.
 They will find you a deal by searching the market for suitable available mortgages to fit your requirements.
 And they will also help you with the mortgage application.